thomasjjbush/blink-tech-test/readme.md

 # Blink technical test

 I spent more than the recommended 2 hours and the code is still farrrrrrr from productionn ready or anything.
 However, I think it demonstrates my approach and style.
+Hope you like it!

 ## Features